The following applies to both UMP Classic and UMP CDHP.

 - For ambulance claims, please also include where the patient was picked up and where he or she was taken.

-3. If UMP Classic/UMP CDHP is secondary, you must include a copy of your primary plan's Explanation of Benefits, which lists the services covered and how much the other plan paid.
-You should wait until the primary plan has paid to submit a secondary claim to UMP Classic/UMP CDHP, unless the primary plan's processing of the claim is delayed.
-Claims not submitted to UMP Classic/UMP CDHP within 12 months of the date of service will not be paid.
+3. If UMP* is secondary, you must include a copy of your primary plan's Explanation of Benefits, which lists the services covered and how much the other plan paid.
+You should wait until the primary plan has paid to submit a secondary claim to UMP*, unless the primary plan's processing of the claim is delayed.
+Claims not submitted to UMP* within 12 months of the date of service will not be paid.

-Please note that if we have to request additional information, this may delay the processing of your claim.
+If we have to request additional information, the processing of your claim may be delayed.

 Reimbursement for services received from an out-of-network provider may be sent to the provider or to you in the form of a check listing both you and the provider as payees.

 Be sure to make copies of your documents for your records.

 Mail both the claim form and the provider's claim document (or bill) to:

 Call Customer Service at 1-888-849-3681 if you have a question about the processing of your claim.

 ALERT!
 You or your provider must submit claims within 12 months of the date you received health care services; this is called the "timely filing" deadline.
 The plan will not pay claims submitted more than 12 months after the date of service.
 See “Submit Secondary Claims Promptly” on page 70 of the UMP Classic 2015 Certificate of Coverage, or page 65 of the UMP CDHP 2015 Certificate of Coverage, for how this works when you have other coverage that pays first.